Saturn Facts For Kids

 Saturn is named after the Roman god Saturnus, the god of agriculture and harvest.
 It was spotted by Galileo through his telescope in 1610.

 He was surprised to see it had two objects on each side of the planet and he wasn’t sure what these were, he thought they were handles.
 How weird, having handles on a planet!

-It was later in 1659 a Dutch astronomer called Huygens, using a more powerful telescope saw they were rings surrounding the planet.
+It was later in 1659 a Dutch astronomer called Huygens, using a more powerful telescope, saw there were rings surrounding the planet.

 NASA (National Aeronautics and Space Administration) says there are seven rings made mostly of water ice with many gaps and spaces between them.

 These rings vary in thickness in terms of the particles inside them.
 Some are tiny particles of dust and others are the size of a house.

 These particles are thought to come from old moons which used to circle the planet but were smashed up by comets and meteorites crashing into them.

 Today we know that there is a distance of 3,000 miles (4,800 kilometers) between these rings which is called the Cassini Division.

 The rings have a yellow or gold color which is from the rising heat from the planet’s interior combined with the super powerful winds which blow at 1,118 (1,800 kilometers) per hour.

 Saturn has at least 53 moons.
 Wow that’s a lot.
 Some of them orbit the planet within the rings and create gaps.
 They have wonderful names like Titan, Pandora and Calypso.